Hanrong-Huang/py_microgrid_webpage/README.md

-# Py-Microgrid Interactive Website
+# Py-Microgrid Website

-Professional showcase website for the [Py-Microgrid](https://github.com/Hanrong-Huang/Py-Microgrid) Python package - a comprehensive hybrid microgrid simulation and optimization platform built on NREL's HOPP framework.
+Website for the [Py-Microgrid](https://github.com/Hanrong-Huang/Py-Microgrid) Python package - a comprehensive hybrid microgrid simulation and optimization platform built on NREL's HOPP framework.

 ## 🌟 About Py-Microgrid